Samsung/tizen-docs/docs/application/dotnet/guides/multimedia/image-recognition.md

 To track images:

 1. To prepare the camera and create an image tracking model:
-    1. Define a camera preview event handler for the `Preview` event of the [Tizen.Multimedia.Camera](https://samsung.github.io/TizenFX/latest/api/Tizen.Multimedia.Camera.html) class and create an instance of that class:
+    1. Define a camera preview event handler for the `Preview` event of the [Tizen.Multimedia.Camera](/application/dotnet/api/TizenFX/latest/api/Tizen.Multimedia.Camera.html) class and create an instance of that class:

-        ```
+        ```csharp
         /// Define a camera preview event handler
         static void PreviewCallback(object sender, PreviewEventArgs e)
         {